-Governor Brown Office of the Governor PO Box 8069 Portland, OR 97207
+Governor Jay Inslee Office of the Governor PO Box 40002 Olympia, WA 98504-0002

-Dear Governor Brown,
+Dear Governor Inslee,

 The purpose of this letter is to warn you of several misconceptions regarding the U.S. Army Corps ability to quickly execute the breaching of the four lower Snake River dams (4LSRDs).
-Government data and evidence shows immediate breaching is in fact the only available remedy remaining which can quickly supply and recover adult Chinook for the Southern Resident Killer Whales (SRKW) in time to prevent their extinction.

-Once, the Snake River produced millions of fish annually; now, these runs are a meager 3% of what they once were.
-Since their listing as "endangered", they have continued to decline, despite having spent billions of dollars on various projects.
-Millions alone were spent on fish passage improvements along the lower Snake River, yet since 2002 The Smolt-to-Adult Ration (SAR) has been far below the necessary recovery point.
-All other past attempts to restore river runs have failed.
-Indeed, NOAA's 2017 Spring / Summer Recovery plan says that despite an extensive list of actions, none will recover these stocks.
+Government data and evidence shows immediate breaching is in fact the only available remedy remaining which can quickly supply and recover adult Chinook for the Southern Resident Killer Whales (SRKW) in time to prevent their virtual extinction.
+NOAA historically estimated that 25% of the SRKW diet was derived from the Snake basin.
+However, with the collapse of the Frasier River and the declining Salish Sea and mid-Columbia runs, this is now well over 50%; as evidenced by the shift in "residency" of these whales spending much more time at the mouth of the Columbia River/coastal areas.
+All other past attempts and those laid out by your SRKW Task Recommendations cannot overcome this deficit.
+Even NOAA's 2017 Spring / Summer Recovery plan says that despite an extensive list of actions, none of them will recover these stocks.

-Therefore, immediate breaching of the lower Snake dams is critical.
-Each dam and reservoir will kill approximately 2 million Chinook smolts starting in April of 2019.
-Conversly, each breach will allow several hundred thousand of these fish to grow big enough for orca and fisheries within 14-18 months post dam breaching.
+This is why immediate breaching of lower Snake dams is so critical since each dam and reservoir will kill approximately 2 million Chinook smolts starting in April of 2019.
+Each breach will allow several hundred thousand of these to grow big enough for orca and fisheries within 14-18 months post dam breaching.
 Nothing can achieve this quicker in terms of overall number and timing.

-Over the course of this year, we have heard that the Corps must have an authorization from the U.S. Congress to breach.
+Over the course of this year, and most notably during Orca Task Force discussions, we have heard that the Corps must have an authorization from the U.S. Congress to breach.
 This belief by the Corps' NW Division (NWD) is typical of field and regional offices as it creates the improper illusion that "their dams" are mandated by Congress.
-However, project authorizations are permissive by design of the U.S. Constitution in order to separate authorization and appropriations processes.
-The NWD recently published a "fact" sheet stating the need for authorization is based on the Corps Engineering Regulation (ER1165).
+Given your experience as a U.S. Congressman, I am sure you appreciate that project authorizations are permissive by design of the U.S. Constitution in order to separate authorization and appropriations processes.
+The NWD recently published a "fact" sheet stating that the need for authorization is based on the Corps Engineering Regulation (ER1165).
 However, the purpose of this regulation is to prevent Corps field offices from modifying a project, in this case the dams, to change its purpose or increase its scope.
 Placing a project into a non-operational status is not a modification that changes the purpose or scope.

-Because the 4LSRDs are failing to meet the national economic objectives dictated by Congress, (benefits must exceed costs; the 4LSRDs are well below 1-to-1); are failing to provide for salmon recovery; the Corps and Bonneville Power Administration (BPA) have insufficient funds to maintain all dams in the Federal Columbia River Power System; 99% of the power produced by the 4LSRDs is surplus and sold at a loss; they cannot provide peaking power; and these dams are the most expensive of the larger dams in the federal system.
-Therefore, the Corps is obligated to place them into a non-operational status that does not require Congressional authorizations or new appropriations.
+Because the 4LSRDs are failing to meet the national economic objectives dictated by Congress, (benefits must exceed costs; the 4LSRDs are well below 1-to-1); they fail to provide for salmon recovery; the Corps and Bonneville Power Administration (BPA) have insufficient funds to maintain all dams in the Federal Columbia River Power System (FCRPS); 99% of the power produced by the 4LSRDs is surplus and sold at a loss; they cannot provide peaking power; and these dams are the most expensive of the larger dams in the federal system.
+Therefore, the

+Corps is obligated to place them into a non-operational status that does not require Congressional authorizations or new appropriations.
 See the 5 Means policy paper in the attached anthology for further explanations.